- Military Life Cycle

 If you answered yes to any of these questions, consider updating your Form W-4, Employee’s Withholding Allowance Certificate, with your employer as soon as possible.

-- You have accredited Personal Financial Managers and Counselors at your fingertips.
+- You have accredited Personal Financial Managers and counselors at your fingertips.
 Set up a free appointment at your nearest family center to learn more about how the tax law changes impact your financial goals.

 - The IRS provides a useful Tax Withholding Estimator to help you determine whether you or your spouse need to make adjustments.

 - The IRS often changes and updates tax forms.
 Always check the IRS website for the most up-to-date tax forms before planning or preparing your taxes.

 - Tax preparation for the military community is available through the Volunteer Income Tax Assistance program.
 Locate the VITA site at an installation near you.
 VITA support is not available in every state or location.